IIIF/api/source/presentation/4.0/model.md

 ### volume
 {: #volume}

-The volume propery represents the relative volume of an audio source.
+The volume property represents the relative volume of an audio source.
 The `value` of the specified UnitValue represents the desired volume on a linear scale from 0.0 (silence) to 1.0 (maximum volume).
 If this property is not specified, then the default volume value is client-dependent.

 The value of this property _MUST_ be a UnitValue.
 The `unit` property of the UnitValue _MUST_ be `relative`.